ch-manjula/House-price-prediction/README.md

 ## 📁 Dataset

 You can use:
-- A housing dataset from Kaggle, or
+- A housing dataset from Kaggle
 - Built-in datasets like the `diamonds` dataset from Seaborn

 ---